Omar-Arabi1/opfo/README.md

 once the option is ran through

-`opfo --check/-c`
+    opfo --check/-c

-it should log `[ INFO ] All Good!` if anything wrong with the config was encountered like a path doesn't exist or is a file not a direcotry, it will log good info like the path and its extension to help you fix it
+it should log `[ INFO ] All Good!` if nothing was wrong with the config, it will log good info on any issue in the config like the extension that has the error or the path related to it so read the logs if you encounter anything wrong!